MarvelousJade/restaurant/README.md

          0- Back
       >
       ```
       Sets the order portion to its acceptable values, setting `m_ordered` to `true`.
-If "Back" is selected, the portion remains unset.
+If "Back" is selected, the portion remains unset, m_ordered is set to false and m_customize is deallocated.

       If a portion is ordered, the user is prompted for customization:
       ```text
       Special instructions
       >
       ```
-      If the user just presses enter, no customization is added, and `m_customize` remains null.
+      If the user just presses enter, no customization is added, and `m_customize` is deallocated and set to nullptr.
 Otherwise, customization instructions are stored in `m_customize` (you may refer to the `Utils` functions for dynamic memory allocation here).

       The method returns `true` if a portion is ordered, or `false` if not.